 Whenever you move home there’s a lot to do.
 Our moving checklist should help you plan everything you need to do during those first weeks in your new home.

-- Make your Universal Credit claim – claims are backdated to the day your tenancy starts, not the day you move in, and your claim may only be backdated to the day you apply so make sure you make your claim as soon as you can.
+- Make your Universal Credit claim – your rent will be charged from the day your tenancy starts, not the day you move in, and your claim may only be backdated to the day you apply so make sure you make your claim as soon as you can.

 - Let the council know you have a new address.
 You should do this as soon as possible so that you don’t risk an issue with your council tax payments.
 Your council will usually have an option that lets you update them online, find your local council at gov.uk.